 Your hand and wrist will be placed in a splint or bandaged heavily to keep you from

 moving your wrist.

 Once the surgery is done, you’ll be monitored for a short time, and then allowed to

-tunnel release surgery.
+for a carpal tunnel release surgery.

-What happens after carpal tunnel surgery?
+What happens after carpal tunnel release surgery?

-time, you may be encouraged to move your fingers to help prevent stiffness.
+this time, you may be encouraged to move your fingers to help prevent stiffness.

 You’ll probably have pain in your hand and wrist after surgery.
 It’s usually controlled

 with pain medicines taken by mouth.
 The surgeon may also have you keep the affected

 hand elevated while sleeping at night to help decrease swelling.